-As a former labor and delivery nurse, I am so rewarded by the fact that we, at the YinOva Center, can offer a safe, effective intervention to relieve pain in all its manifestations, particularly for those who cannot take medication, or for whom medication is not effective or ill-advised.
+As a former labor and delivery nurse, I am so rewarded by the fact that we, at the Yinova Center, can offer a safe, effective intervention to relieve pain in all its manifestations, particularly for those who cannot take medication, or for whom medication is not effective or ill-advised.
 The beauty of Chinese medicine is that there are 5 branches: acupuncture, herbal remedies, massage, food as medicine, and meditation.
-Within this paradigm we can formulate a treatment plan that is most effective and realistic for you.
+Within this paradigm, we can formulate a treatment plan that is most effective and realistic for you.

-The segment that follows, addresses specific musculoskeletal discomforts associated with pregnancy, some self-help suggestions to help relieve your discomfort, prevent exacerbation of symptoms and limit their duration.
+The segment that follows, addresses specific musculoskeletal discomforts associated with pregnancy, some self-help suggestions to help relieve your discomfort, prevent exacerbation of symptoms, and limit their duration.

-Pain affecting the Neck, Mid and Lower Back
+Pain affecting the Neck, Mid, and Lower Back

-Neck and upper back pain are often conditions that already exists.
+Neck and upper back pain are often conditions that already exist.
 Some of us hold all our tension in our neck and shoulder area or we work long hours at a computer.
-Carrying backpacks, laptops, children or any unevenly distributed weight, can cause musculoskeletal misalignments.
+Carrying backpacks, laptops, children, or any unevenly distributed weight, can cause musculoskeletal misalignments.
 Add to these preexisting conditions increasing breast weight and postural adjustments from the added belly weight, and it is no wonder we see a rise of aches and pains.

 Low back pain, and sometimes sciatica, is common during the last few months of pregnancy.
 These can be caused by the extra weight of your baby and the fact that joints and ligaments soften in pregnancy.
 Sometimes a sharp pain traveling down the back and leg can indicate pressure on the sciatic nerve.

 It is important to address your neck and upper back pain early on, especially if you are planning on breastfeeding.
-A minor discomfort can turn into a major pain if ignored.
+Minor discomfort can turn into a major pain if ignored.
 Acupuncture is effective in treating musculoskeletal pain because it interrupts the pain pathway to the brain; it also stimulates the release of endorphins, the body’s natural pain killers.

 - Develop an awareness of those activities triggering muscle tension and pain.
 Pay attention to your body mechanics when sitting, using a keyboard, bending, or lifting.